 Expeditors is a global logistics company headquartered in Seattle, Washington.
-The Company employs trained professionals in over 350 locations located in more than 100 countries, linked into a seamless worldwide network through an integrated information management system.
+The Company employs trained professionals in 346 locations located in 101 countries, linked into a seamless worldwide network through an integrated information management system.

 Services include the consolidation or forwarding of air and ocean freight, customs brokerage, vendor consolidation, cargo insurance, time-definite transportation services, order management, warehousing and distribution, and customized logistics solutions.

 Expeditors International of Washington, Inc. registers as a single office ocean forwarder in Seattle.
 John Kaiser (a former Harper Group executive) is at the helm.

 Founders Peter Rose, James Wang, Kevin Walsh, Hank Wong, George Ho, Robert Chiarito, and Glenn Alger join the company with a focus that is new to the industry: a one-stop shop for door-to-door transportation and customs brokerage services.
 Additional offices are established in San Francisco, Chicago, Hong Kong, Taipei, and Singapore.
 Expeditors quickly becomes one of the largest U.S.-based forwarders of air freight from the Far East.